CCurl/c3/README.md

 *** WORDS and FLOW CONTROL ***
 : word   (--)              Begin definition of word.
 ;        (--)              End current definition.
-create x (--)              Creates a definition for the next word. do       (T F--)           Begin DO/LOOP loop.
+create x (--)              Creates a definition for x word. do       (T F--)           Begin DO/LOOP loop.
 (i)      (--a)             a: address of the index variable. loop     (--)              Increment I, jump to DO if I < T.
 ' xxx    (--xt fl f)       Find word 'xxx' in the dictionary.
-            NOTE: words like IF/THEN and BEGIN/WHILE are in core.f
+            NOTE: Words like IF/THEN and BEGIN/WHILE are not in the base c3.
+                  They are defined in core.f

 *** SYSTEM ***
 (exit)   (--n)   n: The byte-code value for EXIT.